f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 assets and resources; so if you have, for example, some music under a Creative Commons non-commercial licence (i.e. a Non-Free licence), then we will accept it.
-The important thing is to include copyright info for assets as well as source code, in the file headers and/or the README.
-A copy of the licences in the root of the repo is helpful (LICENSE or COPYING files).
+The important thing is to include copyright info for assets as well as source code, in the file headers and/or the _README_.
+A copy of the licences in the root of the repo is helpful (_LICENSE_ or _COPYING_ files).
 Also make a note of the copyright and licenses pertaining to external resources or programs and if it does connect to a free service, consider using the Affero GPL.
 See the [Inclusion Policy](../Inclusion_Policy) for more.